-Candidate - A formulation tested for conformance to requirements established by the customer.
+Candidate or Candidate Oil - A formulation tested for conformance to requirements established by the customer.

 Candidate Data Package - Record of complete program generated by sponsor for use of the customer (see Appendix E).

 Completion Date Order - The sequential ordering of tests, on an integer unit basis, relative to ascending date/time order of completion.